-- I. Performance of the Services.
+I. Performance of the Services.
 Good Energy shall perform each of the following activities and services, including all services reasonably inferable from those listed below (collectively, the "Services") with reasonable care and in accordance with the best practices established for electrical aggregation program consulting services:

-- A. Provide the following services:
+A. Provide the following services:

 - 1. Lead and assist the Town in the preparation of a community electricity aggregation plan (the "Plan") in consultation with the Town, including the following issues, as applicable:

 - Overview of process and consequences of aggregation.

 - Classes of customers that may participate.

 - Program organizational structure.

 - Program operations.

 - Program funding.

 - Rate setting and cost allocation among participants.

 - Entering and terminating agreements.

 - Rights and responsibilities of program participants.

 - Extension or termination of program.

-- Renewable energy content and sourcing. - Compliance with the provisions of R.I.G.L. §39-3-1.2 and other applicable statutes, regulations and precedent. - 2.
-Lead and assist the Town with presenting the Plan to the community for comments, revising the Plan as needed, presenting the Plan and the comments received to the Town Council and other key decision-makers for review and/or approval and preparing a summary of the Plan for publication as required by R.I.G.L. §39-3-1.2 (d).
+- Renewable energy content and sourcing. - 2.
+Lead and assist the Town with presenting the Plan to the community for comments, revising the Plan as needed, and presenting the Plan and the comments received to the Town Council and other key decision-makers for review and/or approval.
 Good Energy shall present the draft Aggregation Plan to the Council and the public during the required public hearing process and shall take note of all feedback received during the public hearing process and provide responses to all relevant questions received. - 3.
-Lead and assist with all required consultations and filings with the Rhode Island Public Utilities Commission in regard to the Plan; - 4.
-Lead and assist the Town in the preparation, launch and on-going management of a community electricity aggregation program, consistent with its Plan as determined by the Town; - 5.
-Coordinate the provision of an agreement between the applicable public utility ("Electric Distribution Company" or "EDC," as defined in R.I.G.L. § 39-1-2) and the Town, if required, and coordinate and facilitate communications between the EDC and Town, including the confidential exchange of customer information and other information between the EDC and the Town; - 6.
+Lead and assist the Town in securing an electricity supplier for the program, consistent with the aggregation plan, which may include integrating with existing Rhode Island aggregation programs or conducting a separate bidding process with interested suppliers. - 4.
+Lead and assist with all required consultations and filings with the Rhode Island Public Utilities Commission in regard to the Plan; - 5.
+Lead and assist the Town in the preparation, launch and on-going management of a community electricity aggregation program, consistent with its Plan as determined by the Town; - 6.
+Coordinate the provision of an agreement between the applicable public utility ("Electric Distribution Company" or "EDC," as defined in R.I.G.L. § 39-1-2) and the Town, if required, and coordinate and facilitate communications between the EDC and Town, including the confidential exchange of customer information and other information between the EDC and the Town; - 7.
 Develop the contract terms and conditions for the Electric Service Agreement ("ESA") between Town and the recommended successful competitive supplier(s) and any required customer notifications consistent with the approved Plan.
-Assist with negotiations of an Electric Service Agreement with the selected licensed competitive supplier, to the extent permitted by law; - 7.
+Assist with negotiations of an Electric Service Agreement with the selected licensed competitive supplier, to the extent permitted by law; - 8.
 Provide Town with information on electric power pricing, market trends and any other relevant information to support Good Energy's recommendation for timing of Request for Proposals ("RFP") for electric service.
 Prepare bid specifications and procure competitive bids from licensed, competitive suppliers for electric service.
-Assist in analysis of bids to determine most advantageous proposal based on price and other factors, with final decision of bid date and final selection of a competitive supplier(s) being decided by the Town; - 8.
+Assist in analysis of bids to determine most advantageous proposal based on price and other factors, with final decision of bid date and final selection of a competitive supplier(s) being decided by the Town; - 9.
 Engage expert partners to provide analysis of Class I Renewable Energy Credit ("REC") market and assist Town in determining how to source RECs for its default and optional products.
 Assist Town, along with Good Energy's expert partners, with development and implementation of strategies or programs to support the development of new clean energy resources which may include, but are not limited to, issuing bids for RECs, negotiating contracts with renewable energy brokers or developers, or developing contract terms and conditions for investments in renewable energy projects with renewable energy brokers and developers.
 Such assistance shall include identification of any regulatory requirements and preparation of any related regulatory filings or submissions;